Get in touch.

 I channel my creative ﬂair and passion for stand-out design to produce client marketing documents that simultaneously invoke a sense of the unique nature of each client’s business and present the business in its best light.

-I entered the mergers and acquisitions arena in 2014 and experienced rapid growth in my career journey while dealing closely with clients, their businesses and prospective acquirers during more than 25 mergers and acquisition projects.
-Through exposure to industry pioneers and working with highly skilled individuals, I built up an exceptional databank of knowledge and key learnings to draw from.
+I entered the mergers and acquisitions arena in 2014 and experienced rapid growth in my career journey, working on over twenty-five M&A projects which involved dealing closely with clients, their businesses and prospective acquirers.
+Through exposure to industry pioneers and working with highly skilled individuals, I have built up an exceptional databank of knowledge and key learnings.

 I developed my competency in facilitating new business initiatives at Citadel Wealth by working closely with the head of the team.
 Together, we achieved inflows of more than half a billion rand in the our most successful year.